W (Wanessa Camargo album)

 W is the fourth studio album by Brazilian recording artist Wanessa, released on August 1, 2005.
 It was released on August 8, 2005, through Sony BMG, followed by a release in other countries three years later on RCA Records.
 After fulfilling several appointments on her schedule, such as the release of her first live album Transparente and appearances on television, the singer had more time to record her fourth album.
 In the meantime, its producer César Lemos.
 Camargo composed eleven of the fifteen tracks of the album, distancing himself more from romantic music to try new styles.

 W incorporates different styles from their previous albums, which were more country pop, although the beginning of the album is like this, and experience rock in tracks like "Knock, Knock, Knock" and "Minha Vida Gira em Torno de Você" and the dance pop in tracks like "Amor, Amor".
 As of March 2006, more than 50,000 copies of the product were purchased in Brazil.

 Of W three singles were released.
 The first, "Amor, Amor", had a great repercussion in Brazil, becoming one of the most executed in the country.
-His music video was recorded at the Music School of the Federal University of Rio de Janeiro under the direction of Victor Botta.
+His music video was recorded at the Music School of the Federal University of Rio de Janeiro under the direction of Victor Cesar Bota.
 The second, "Não Resisto a Nós Dois", repeated the success of the previous one, being among the five most played in the city of São Paulo.
 The third, "Louca", did not have some kind of music video or strong publicity, being sent only to the radios.
 A tour was also made to promote the album, entitled W in Tour ...
 Era Uma Vez and directed by the actress Marília Pêra.